-Students are expected to read all journal articles before coming to class.
-Journal articles will be available to the class on Blackboard by Thursday of the week before they are to be presented.
+Students are expected to read all assigned journal articles before coming to class.
+Journal articles will be available to the class on the course Canvas site by the end of class on Tuesdays for Thursday presentations.
 Students should be prepared to participate in discussions following presentations.